veracode/veracode-fix/README.md

   * inputFile
     * The results file from a Veracode pipeline scan.
 Please make sure pipeline-scan is run wiht `--esd true`
   * language:
-    The language the source code is written in. (will go away at some point in time)
+    The language the source code is written in.
+Can be any of the table above (will go away at some point in time)
   * fixType
     * The type of fix to generate, either `single` or `batch`
   * files